 Do You Really Need Identity Theft Protection?

-It often feels like identity theft is happening to everyone these days, you’re not far off from the truth.
+If you feel like identity theft is happening to everyone these days, you’re not far off from the truth.

-The Federal Trade Commission (FTC) received 1.4 million identity theft claims in 2021 [*] — more than double the number of claims from just two years ago.
+Last year alone, the Federal Trade Commission (FTC) received 1.4 million reports of identity theft — more than double the number of claims from just two years ago [*].

 The impact of those crimes is staggering.
 Americans lose billions each year to fraudsters, and analysts now predict that identity theft protection will become a $25 billion industry in the coming years [*].

 Identity theft protection promises peace of mind by safeguarding your identity from criminals.
 Yet many people question its value.